Revised: August 2021

 SSF files are dissimilar from the simple text code of other popular plain text file formats.
 They have a more complicated syntax and are difficult to edit manually with a text editor.
 This makes them one of the least popular subtitle file formats in the industry.

 So now you have everything you need to know about subtitling.
 You know what subtitles are and the different reasons for why and how we use them.
 Video dominates the digital world, both at home and at work and with no signs of slowing down its growth.
 Equally the demand for subtitles is set to rise with it.

 Each company, project or individual will have a different answer to the question of whether producing the subtitles individually or if paying the extra cost for a professional service is worth it.
 But we also now appreciate that subtitling translators deserve a lot more credit than they are given.
 A lot of effort, knowledge and experience go into choosing the text we see on screen.
 We could say that subtitling translator professionals have their own place on the linguistic art and creativity spectrum, hats off to them!

 It’s easy to be overwhelmed by all the different names of subtitling files and software packages available but as we break them down we hope that you understand a little bit more about what each one can provide and the unique benefits of each.

-Matinée Multilingual are experts in subtitling services and we understand the need for professional and accurate subtitle services in over 80 languages.
+Here at Matinée Multilingual, we are experts in subtitling services and we understand the need for professional and accurate subtitle services in over 80 languages.
 Our affordable, high quality service means we’re a credible subtitling company, trusted by clients in the UK and throughout the world.
-We also recognise the need for flexibility and choice and we’re delighted to offer options and that fit any project and budget.
+We also recognise the need for flexibility and choice, and we’re delighted to offer options and that fit any project and budget.

-Get a FREE personalised subtitling quote by contacting: email@example.com
+Get a free personalised subtitling quote by contacting us!